scc-digitalhub/docs/user/docs/tasks/functions.md

 # Functions and Runtimes

 **Functions** are the logical description of something that the platform may execute and track for you.
-Function may represent a code to run as a job, an ML model inference to be used as batch procedure or as a service, a data validation, etc.
+A function may represent code to run as a job, an ML model inference to be used as batch procedure or as a service, a data validation, etc.

 In the platform we perform **actions** over functions (also referred to as "tasks"), such as job execution, deploy, container image build.
-A single action execution is called **run**, and the platform keeps track of these executions, keeping metadata about function version, operation parameters, and runtime parameters for a single execution.
+A single action execution is called **run**, and the platform keeps track of these runs, with metadata about function version, operation parameters, and runtime parameters for a single execution.

 They are associated with a given runtime, which implements the actual execution and determines which actions are available.
 Examples are dbt, nefertem, mlrun, etc.